cloudera-labs/cdp-tf-quickstarts/README.md

 * To create resources in the Cloud Provider, access credentials or service account are needed for authentication.
   * For **AWS** access keys are required to be able to create the Cloud resources via the Terraform aws provider.
 See the [AWS documentation for Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
+  * For **Azure**, authentication with the Azure subscription is required.
+There are a number of ways to do this outlined in the [Azure Terraform Provider Documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure).

 ## Configuration

-The `terraform.tfvars` file in the required cloud provider directory contains the user-facing configuration.
+The `terraform.tfvars.template` file in the required cloud provider directory contains the user-facing configuration.
 Edit this file to match your particular deployment.

 Sample contents with indicators of values to change are shown below.

+### Sample Configuration file for AWS

 ```yaml
 # ------- Global settings -------